 With low interest rates likely to be here for some time to come, it certainly is a difficult time for income investors.

-While this is disappointing, investors need to worry.
+While this is disappointing, investors need not worry.
 This is because there are plenty of ASX dividend shares that can help you overcome low rates.
 Two to look at are listed below:

 Suncorp Group Ltd (ASX: SUN)

 Another dividend share to look at is Suncorp.
-For over a century Suncorp has been building futures and protecting what matters by offering insurance, banking, and wealth products and services through some of Australia and New Zealand’s most recognised financial brands.
-These include AAMI, Apia, Bingle, GIO, Shannons, Vero, and the eponymous Suncorp brand.
+Like Accent, it works through a number of leading brands such as AAMI, Apia, Bingle, GIO, Shannons, Vero, and the eponymous Suncorp brand.
+For over a century the company has been building futures and protecting what matters by offering insurance, banking, and wealth products and services.